dfuse-io/demux-js-dfuse/README.md

 To generate a dfuse API key, visit [the dfuse website](https://www.dfuse.io).

+The DfuseActionReader class supports the following parameters:

+- `dfuseApiKey: string`.
+Required.
+An API key that can be obtained from the [dfuse.io website](dfuse.io).
+- `startAtBlock: number`.
+Optional.
+Defaults to `1`, which will start streaming from the genesis block.
+Setting to `0` will start from the current head.
+A positive integer will start from that block number.
+- `onlyIrreversible: boolean`.
+Optional.
+Defaults to `false`.
+If set to `true`, only irreversible blocks will be fetched
+- `query: string`.
+Optional.
+Defaults to `status:executed`.
+A dfuse SQE query.
+For more informations, [see the docs](https://docs.dfuse.io/#dfuse-query-language).

 ```js
 import { BaseActionWatcher } from "demux"
 import { ObjectActionHandler } from "./ObjectActionHandler"